 If you don’t happen to fall into any of the above categories, a permit is required to acquire your commercial space in Malta.
 Such permits are usually granted as long as the organisation in question is deemed to provide the necessary contribution to the local economy.

 Foreign companies looking to set up their business operations from office space in Malta should also be heartened by the fact that the local legal system excludes wealth or property taxes.

 The Benefits of Buying Property in Malta

 Apart from attracting expats looking to relocate and company owners looking for a central European location to carry out their business operations, Malta has also seen a boost in those looking for buy-to-let properties.
-The laid-back Mediterranean lifestyle coupled with the levels of safety that the nation enjoys have become enticing features that are drawing more and more foreigners to Malta.
-Buying property in Malta will definitely prove to be a well-thought out investment, if nothing else.
+The laid-back Mediterranean lifestyle coupled with the levels of safety that the nation enjoys has become enticing features that are drawing more and more foreigners to Malta.
+Buying property in Malta will definitely prove to be a well-thought-out investment if nothing else.